 Ken Dorrity | Senior Pastor/Elder

 Ken is from Greenwood, SC where he graduated from Greenwood High School (’83) before going on to get degrees from Clemson University ’87 and Southeastern Baptist Theological Seminary ‘03.
-Ken was called to Gospel ministry in 1993 when he was serving as a Youth Leader at Gateway Baptist Church.
+Ken was called to Gospel ministry in 1993 when he was serving as one of the youth leaders at Gateway Baptist Church.
 He has been working full time as a youth pastor since 1995 when he was ordained, having served in various Youth and Education roles.

 Ken and his wife, Wana, have four children.

-Ken's top priorities are time with his family, reading God's Word, reading history books, F3, sports (Ultimate Frisbee and running).
+Ken's top priorities are time with his family, reading God's Word, reading history books, F3, and Ultimate.

 Lance & Betsy Gorrell | Deacon Team

 Lance and his wife Betsy serve at Grace as a Deacon team.
 They are the parents of four great kids.
-Lance enjoys leading worship on Sunday mornings while Betsy helps with our Kid's ministry and Mission Charleston (mChuck).
+Lance enjoys leading worship on Sunday mornings while Betsy helps with Mission Charleston (mChuck).